 They’ve been popping up in stores in corduroy, velvet, faux fur and all manner of glittery fancy fabrics that Full House never saw.

-How to sew a scrunchie: fabric choices
+How to sew a scrunchie: what fabric should I use for a diy hair scrunchie?

-You can make scrunchies with just about any fabric.
+That being said, you can make scrunchies with just about any fabric.
 From knits to more fancy fabrics, anything will do here as long as it’s not too heavyweight.

-The new scrunchies are in fabrics like: corduroy, taffeta, lamé, velvet, velour, faux fur and suede.
+The new scrunchies are in fabrics like:

 Some other choices are cotton quilting prints or cotton voile for easy sewing.
 You can also use sweater knits or good old reliable jersey knit.